agnsal/speechMqtt/README.md

 # speechMqtt
 This project contains 2 Python programs:
 - A Python 3 agent, that allows to give vocal commands to a MicroPython program running on another device thanks to Speech Recognition library and paho-mqtt library.
-- A MicroPython program (Lego Mindstorms EV3, for example)
+- The MicroPython program for the other device (Lego Mindstorms EV3, for example)

 For mode information, see: https://pypi.org/project/SpeechRecognition/ and https://www.eclipse.org/paho/ .